Skip to main content

 caution

-This API is not intended to be used with a high volume of requests.
-By this we mean it's intended to be called a dozen of times per minute and per customer or user account on our systems.
-It's not scalable to millions of calls per minute, so should not be called for every visitor on your website (if you need to make a larger volume of requests, see the Data API instead).
+This API is not designed for high volumes of requests.
+It is intended to be called no more than a dozen times per minute for each customer or user account on our systems.
+It cannot handle millions of calls per minute, so it should not be used for every visitor on your website.
+If you need to make a larger volume of requests, please refer to the Data API instead.

 note

-If you would like to request an enhancement to our current Automation API, do not hesitate to contact our teams.
-We can add existing UI features to the Automation API quickly and welcome feedback.
+If you would like to request an enhancement to our current Automation API, please feel free to contact our team.
+We can quickly add existing UI features to the Automation API, and we welcome your feedback.

 Authentication